chrispsn/mesh/CONTRIBUTING.md

 - Do the tests pass?
 - Should I write some tests?
-- Does this work in a wide variety of browsers (IE11, Chrome, Firefox, Edge)?
+- Does the Mesh app work in a wide variety of browsers (IE11, Chrome, Firefox, Edge, Safari)?

 ## Tour of the codebase